House at 137 Prospect Avenue

 House at 137 Prospect Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built about 1875 and is a two-story, rectangular clapboard residence with a combination of a cross-gable and shallow hipped roof in the Late Victorian style.
 It features a three-story tower with a multi-gabled roof and bracketed overhanging eaves.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".